dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_distr_chr_slice_sh/Readme.md

-This readme describes the impelementation of a distributed applet.
+This readme describes the implementation of a distributed applet.

 ## How is the SAMtools dependency provided?
 The SAMtools dependency is resolved by declaring an [Apt-Get](http://manpages.ubuntu.com/manpages/xenial/man8/apt-get.8.html) package in the `dxapp.json` `runSpec.execDepends` field.